golang/dep/docs/failure-modes.md

 ## I/O errors

-dep reads from the network, and reads and writes to disk, and is thus subject to all the typical errors that are possible with such activities: full disks, failed disks, lack of permissions, network partitions, firewalls, etc. However, there are three specific classes of I/O errors that are worth addressing specifically:
+dep reads from the network, and reads and writes to disk, and is thus subject to all the typical errors that are possible with such activities: full disks, failed disks, lack of permissions, network partitions, firewalls, etc. However, there are three classes of I/O errors that are worth addressing specifically:

 * Network failures
 * Bad local cache state